 My main intellectual fields are science and technology studies, media studies, cultural sociology, consumer culture, cultural sociology, cultural studies and sound studies.
 A topic I’m very interested in is the process of digitization in media and cultural consumption and especially how digital technologies co-evolve together with everyday practices.

-I’m founding member of the Research Unit PaSTIS at the Department Fisppa and since 2012 I’m also Adjunct Lecturer in Sociology of Consumption and Marketing at the IUSVE University in Venice.
-Since 2014 I have got the ‘habilitation’ (here in details) to became Associate Professor in Cultural Sociology (14/C2) in the Italian academic system. between 2013 and 2018 I have been Secretary of STS Italia, the Italian Society for the Social Study of Science & Technology, which gathers more than a hundred Italian STS scholars.
-Since 2010 I’m co-editor-in-chief of the journal “Tecnoscienza” and for the period 2019-2021 I’m also I’m also co-editor-in-chief of the journal “Studi Culturali” (and I’m also member of the boards of “Sociologica” and “Dancecult“).
+I’m founding member of the Research Unit PaSTIS at the Department Fisppa.
+Between 2013 and 2018 I have been Secretary of STS Italia, the Italian Society for the Social Study of Science & Technology, which gathers more than one hundred Italian STS scholars.
+Since 2010 I’m co-editor-in-chief of the journal “Tecnoscienza” and since 2019 I’m also co-editor-in-chief of the journal “Studi Culturali” (Il Mulino) and I’m also member of the boards of “Sociologica” and “Dancecult“.
+In 2020 I got the ‘habilitation’ as Full Professor in Cultural Sociology (14/C2) within the Italian academic system.